jarviscanada/jarvis_data_eng_zaied/core_java/twitter/README.md

 Twitter Graphical User Interface (GUI).
 In this app, we want to make a command-line app which can perform basic twitter functionalities given appropriate user input using Java.
 To simplify, our app will automate the basic functionalities.
-We will interact with Twitter API endpoints using our REST APIs.
+We will interact with Twitter API endpoints.
 We will utilize the MVC (Module View Controller) architecture without the View layer while building our app.
 Being an MVP (Most Viable Product) solution we have automated post, show, and delete features to get us started.